Just What is CF?

 The median age of survival for those with CF is 38 years old.
 There is no cure for this disease.

 More than 10 million Americans are unknowing, symptomless carriers of the defective CF gene.
 An individual must inherit two defective CF genes-one from each parent-to have CF. Each time two carriers conceive, there is a 25 percent chance that their child will have CF; a 50 percent chance that the child will be a carrier of the CF gene; and a 25 percent chance that the child will be a non-carrier.
 CF occurs in approximately one of every 3,500 live births.
 About 1,000 new cases of CF are diagnosed each year.
-More than 80 percent of patients are diagnosed by age three; however, nearly 10 percent of newly diagnosed cases are age 18 or older.
+More than 80 percent of patients are diagnosed by age two; 50 percent of cases are age 18 or older today!

 People with CF have a variety of symptoms including: very salty-tasting skin; persistent coughing, at times with phlegm; wheezing or shortness of breath; frequent lung infections: an excessive appetite but poor weight gain/growth; and greasy, bulky stools.
 Symptoms vary from person to person due, in part, to the more than 1,000 mutations of the CF gene.